 Gayun Chan-Smutko, MS, CGC

-Gayun Chan-Smutko, MS, CGC, is Associate Professor in the School of Health and Rehabilitation Sciences and Associate Program Director of the Master of Science in Genetic Counseling program at MGH Institute of Health Professions.
+Gayun Chan-Smutko, MS, CGC, is Associate Professor in the School of Health and Rehabilitation Sciences and Associate Chair of the Genetic Counseling department at MGH Institute of Health Professions.
 She serves on the IHP Justice, Equity, Diversity and Inclusion or J.E.D.I.
 Council, the Racial Equity, Justice and Inclusion “Leading for Change” Taskforce and is a member of the J.E.D.I.
 Community of Practice.

 Prior to joining the IHP Ms. Chan-Smutko was a senior genetic counselor in the Center for Cancer Risk Assessment, where she provided genetic counseling services to patients within the diverse clinical programs at the MGH Cancer Center and Outreach clinics for 16 years.
 Her clinical and academic work focused on hereditary renal cell carcinoma syndromes.
 She was also Assistant Director of the MS in Genetic Counseling Program at Brandeis University for 4 years.

 Ms. Chan-Smutko has served on work groups and sub-committees for the VHL Alliance, National Society of Genetic Counselors (NSGC), and Association of Genetic Counseling Program Directors (AGCPD).
 She is chair of the AGCPD Diversity, Equity and Inclusion Taskforce and member of the NSGC J.E.D.I.
 Action Planning Taskforce, and is the recipient of the NSGC 2019 Leadership Award in Diversity and Inclusion.